udude17/MCW-ECR/Hands-on lab/HOL step-by-step - Enterprise-ready cloud.md

 ### Task 1: Remove resources and configuration created during this lab

-You should follow all steps provided *after* attending the Hands-on lab.

 1. Log in to the Azure portal.

-5. Navigate to the **Blueprints** blade.
+2. Navigate to the **Blueprints** blade.

-6. Remove any blueprint assignments and any blueprints created during this lab.
+3. Remove any blueprint assignments and any blueprints created during this lab.

-2. Navigate to the **Policy** blade.
+4. Navigate to the **Policy** blade.

-3. Select **Assignments**, and delete all policy assignments created during this lab.
+5. Select **Assignments**, and delete all policy assignments created during this lab.

-4. Select **Definitions**, and delete any policy definitions or initiative definitions created during this lab.
+6. Select **Definitions**, and delete any policy definitions or initiative definitions created during this lab.

-5. Navigate to the **Management Groups** blade.
+7. Navigate to the **Management Groups** blade.

-6. Remove any Management Groups crated during this lab.
+8. Remove any Management Groups crated during this lab.

-7. Navigate to the **Resource Groups** blade.
+9. Navigate to the **Resource Groups** blade.

-8. Remove any resource groups created during this lab.
+10. Remove any resource groups created during this lab.

    > **Note**: This will also delete any resources in those resource groups.

-9. Navigate to the **Azure Active Directory** blade.
+11. Navigate to the **Azure Active Directory** blade.

-10. Remove any users and groups created during this lab.
+12. Remove any users and groups created during this lab.

+You should follow all steps provided *after* attending the Hands-on lab.